Change of Status & Allowable Mid-Year Enrollment Changes

 E.g., Spouse obtains other group coverage on the 1st of the month.
 Coverage for spouse ends on the last day of the prior month.

-- Adding new/changing coverage: Effective date of change is generally the first of the month following or coinciding with the event that allowed the change.
+- Adding new/changing coverage: Effective date of change is generally the first of the month following the event that allowed the change.

 E.g., Married on the 1st of the month.
-Coverage for new spouse is effective on the 1st of the same month.
+Coverage for new spouse is effective on the 1st of the following month.

 - New Hires: Effective on the 1st of the month following date of hire.